AUTOMCAS/portfolio/README.md

 ### Features

-- Full stack
+- Full stack.
-- RESTFful API
+- RESTFful API.
-- User management with use of tokens
+- User management with use of tokens.
 - A user's posts and comments are stored on relational database.
 - "Likes" can be changed and are updated in the database.
 - Image management using Firebase.